 I probably cook more when we’re here than at home in Huntington Beach because we’re in town for only a week and have friends or family over nearly every night.
 The absence of a fully stocked pantry and somewhat limited produce (compared to Southern California) calls for simple fare, grilling on the deck and the occasional fish fry, if the bass and walleye cooperate.

 Strawberries – Summer’s Star Fruit

 On this trip, we ate particularly well.
 The fish were biting, the grill was hot, and we had stashed some goodies from home in our carry-on bag.
-Among those goodies – a clamshell of sweet organic strawberries which were the star of this quick and easy salad that complemented grilled ribeye steaks beautifully.
+Among those goodies – a clamshell of sweet organic strawberries which is the star of this quick and easy strawberry salad that complemented grilled ribeye steaks beautifully.